Doctor who provided abortion for rape survivor, 10, defends herself against critics

 Doctor who provided abortion for rape survivor, 10, defends herself against critics in first TV interview

+Dr Caitlin Bernard admits she has been ‘threatened’ because of her work

-The Indiana doctor who provided an abortion for a 10-year-old rape survivor from Ohio has defended herself against her pro-life critics in her first TV interview.
+The Indiana doctor who provided an abortion for a 10-year-old rape survivor from Ohio has defended herself against her anti-abortion critics in her first TV interview.

-Dr Caitlin Bernard, an Indianapolis obstetrician-gynecologist, came under fire from a string of Republican politicians and media personalities who questioned if the case had even happened.
+Dr Caitlin Bernard, an Indianapolis obstetrician-gynecologist, came under fire from a string of Republican politicians and right-wing media personalities who questioned if the case had even happened.

 Now she has urged those people who doubt children need abortion to “Come spend a day in my clinic.
 Come see the care that we provide every single day.”